Portland Breakers

 The Portland Breakers were an American football team that played in the United States Football League (USFL) in the mid-1980s.
 Before moving to Portland, Oregon, the franchise was previously in Boston, Massachusetts as the Boston Breakers and New Orleans, Louisiana as the New Orleans Breakers.

 A new United States Football League – legally distinct from its predecessor, but using its team nicknames – was started in April 2022.
-A new version of the New Orleans Breakers is one of eight teams competing.
+A new version of the New Orleans Breakers was one of eight teams competing.
+On December 19, 2023, the USFL informed its players union that the Breakers would not be among four USFL teams to be contracted as part of the league's upcoming merger with the XFL.

 History

 Boston Breakers

 The team started out in 1983 as the Boston Breakers, owned by Boston businessman George Matthews and former New England Patriots wide receiver Randy Vataha.
 However, finding a stadium proved difficult.
 The lack of a professional-quality stadium had stymied previous attempts at pro football in Boston before the Patriots arrived in 1960.

 The largest stadium in the region was Schaefer Stadium in Foxborough, home of the Patriots.
 However, it was owned by the Sullivan family, owners of the Patriots, and Matthews and Vataha were not willing to have an NFL team as their landlord.
 As a result, their initial choice for a home facility was Harvard Stadium, but Harvard University rejected them almost out of hand.
 They finally settled on Nickerson Field on the campus of Boston University, which seated only 21,000 people – the smallest stadium in the league.
 The team's cheerleaders were called "Heartbreakers".

 Coach Dick Coury put together a fairly competitive team led by quarterback Johnnie Walton (then 36 years old, a former Continental Football League and World Football League alumnus who had been out of football since the late 1970s) and Canadian Football League veteran halfback Richard Crump.
-The Breakers finished 11-7, finishing one game behind the Chicago Blitz for the final playoff spot.
+The Breakers finished 11–7, finishing one game behind the Chicago Blitz for the final playoff spot.
 Walton, who had retired from pro football years earlier and had spent the previous three years coaching college football, was the league's seventh ranked passer.
 Coury was named coach of the year.